Latest Update of COVID-19 - Fijian Immigration:

 Information on International Travel - COVID-19

-- Fiji will also be establishing safe “blue lanes”, open to those yachts and pleasure craft sailing to Fiji.
+- Fiji has established a safe “blue lanes”, open to those yachts and pleasure craft sailing to Fiji.
 Any boat coming to Fiji will be carefully considered on a case-by-case basis.
 The only port of entry will be Port Denarau Marina.
 If this pilot project and if successful, extending blue lanes to other ports and marinas will be considered.

 - Those eligible to sail to Fiji fall under two categories, both of which will require them to be tested in another country before departing.